 The best way to discover Joo Chia’s intriguing street art is to walk around and snap a few pics for the ‘Gram.
 Simply download one of The Admin’s easy-to-use maps and get going!

-Joo Chiat Terrace Park & Ernest Zacharevic Mural
+Check out a playground at Joo Chiat Terrace Park & the Ernest Zacharevic Mural

 There’s a fun playground at this cute little green space that’s also got shaded benches and exercise equipment.
 Across the street is a cheeky mural painted by infamous Penang street artist Ernest Zacharevic, whom the BBC calls “Malaysia’s answer to Banksy”.